antif4-com/antif4/content/_index.md

   subtitle = "Safe, united, community"
 +++

 Hello!
-Welcome to our little corner of the internet.
-We hope that you will find a place for yourself here and be comfortable.
+Welcome to our cozy corner of the internet.
+We hope that you will find it comfortable, and maybe even stay a while.

-antif4.com is an experiment in internet technology and communities.
-We are building safe, durable places for diversity to flurish and thrive.
+antif4.com is a sincere, fundamentally human, online community.
+We are focused on building safe, durable online communities that deeply value diversity and mutually supporting one another.
+The world is not safe, and so we must make our own safe harbors.
+We believe that this first must start by us taking back ownership of our personal online lives.

-Right now, we are focused on building up the technical infrastructure of antif4.com.
+Right now, we are focused on building the technical infrastructure of antif4.com and in closed, alpha testing of our intial email service.

-So, what are we doing about this?

-Who are these people?
-Can I trust them?
+Continue reading for more information about antif4.com email and our other, future plans.
+In addition, you can read more about us, why antif4.com is the way it is, and our hope for the future here: [About Us](/about_us).

 ### Email

-Status: *Alpha*
+***Status***: *Alpha*

 Email is the backbone of internet identity.
 Without safe, secure, and private email it is impossible to have trust in any of the other services htat you sign up for.
  * Your email is yours and your data is yours.